Run your first Windows Container on your Windows 10

 docker-iis-nanoserver-for-windows-container-status

-5. Now let's get the IP address of our container to access it from the browser.
+Step 5: Now let’s get the IP address of our container to access it from the browser.

 docker inspect -f "{{ .NetworkSettings.Networks.nat.IPAddress }}" nanoiis

-In my case I received 172.19.231.54.
-Yours maybe different.
+In my case, I received 172.19.231.54.
+Yours may be different.